SANE Resources logo

 A:

-Most clinicians believe that becoming dependent on a chemical or behavior is a result of a combination of social, psychological or mental, and physical or genetic factors that interact with the personality of an indiviudual.
+Most clinicians believe that becoming dependent on a chemical or behavior, or even sometimes experiencing mood swings (depression, anxiety), is a result of a combination of social, psychological or mental, and physical or genetic factors that interact with the personality of an indiviudual.
 Think about growning up as a mix of nature, nurture and habit.
 Trauma or less-than nurturing experiences also impact how we learn to cope with uncomfortable feelings.
 If you continue to "use" a pattern of behavior in spite of direct or indirect adverse consequences, then I'd urge you to seek help.

 Q: Is my problem that I just don't have enough will power?